cognimbus/nimbus.docs/docs/source/index.rst

    :width: 6.5in
    :height: 3.625in

-Cogniteam Cloud Platform is a cloud-based robotics solution for developing, deploying, and managing robots and fleets.
+`Cogniteam Cloud Platform <https://app.cognimbus.com/>`_ is a cloud-based robotics solution for developing, deploying, and managing robots and fleets.
 It offers a customizable dashboard for teleoperation, sensor monitoring, and performance analytics.
 The platform includes a powerful simulation tool for testing designs and training operators, and features a low-code development environment with drag-and-drop tools and pre-built AI algorithms for ROS 1/2.
 It supports ROS 1/2 integration, allowing seamless use of existing ROS libraries and tools.

 .. raw:: HTML

    <iframe src="https://player.vimeo.com/video/878210524?h=54a276492f" width="640" height="564" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

-Log in to the system `here <https://app.cognimbus.com/>`_

 .. must add the page here to see it on the side menu